 Progress with every plan

-Partnering with The Smith Family through their Business Community Champions program allows us to help disadvantaged young Australians create better futures for themselves.
+Partnering with The Smith Family through their Business Community Champions programme allows us to help disadvantaged young Australians create better futures for themselves.
 Sponsoring a student helps pay for school essentials like uniforms, shoes, textbooks and excursions.
-It also provides ongoing access to The Smith Families out-of-school learning and mentoring programs designed to help students build the skills they need to thrive at school and beyond.
+It also provides ongoing access to The Smith Family's out-of-school learning and mentoring programmes, which are designed to help students build the skills they need to thrive at school and beyond.

 We're proud to know that with the help of The Smith Family, the benefits of our work can extend beyond the individual and help break the cycle of disadvantage for young Australians.

 The effects of growing up in poverty go beyond the home environment.
 For over 1.2 million Australian children and young people1 this can negatively affect their school life.

 At school, these children miss out on things other children may take for granted.
 Imagine how it would feel to go through winter without warm school clothes; to feel ashamed because you have no decent school shoes; to feel isolated and alone because you don't fit in, or to be stressed all the time because you don't have the internet at home or the books you need to do your homework.

 These children are less likely to achieve their desired educational outcomes (and in turn employment opportunities)

 The Smith Family is the largest children’s education charity helping young Australians from disadvantaged backgrounds to succeed at school, so they can create better futures for themselves.

 For almost 100 years, The Smith Family has been tackling the problem, one child at a time.
 Through their Learning for Life programme, they help children overcome their circumstances by providing long-term education support in three distinct ways.